ahmsay/Solidvessel/README.md

 ## To Run
 ### Option 1 (Run with docker)
 #### Prerequisites
-- docker
+- Docker
-- docker-compose
+- Docker Compose
 #### Steps
 1. Use the <b>docker-compose.yml</b> file to start the application with `docker-compose up` command.
 ### Option 2 (Run without docker)
 #### Prerequisites
-- java 11
+- Java 11
+- Maven
-- maven
+- PostgreSQL
 #### Steps
 1. Clone this repository.
+2. Configure databases (Or you can edit <b>bootstrap.yml</b> files for your own preferences).
-2. Use your favorite IDE.
+3. Use your favorite IDE.
 ## Project Details
 My main goal is to learn about microservices, so I kept the domain part of the project as simple as possible.
 The project is about recording transactions of a shopping application.
 The relations about entities are: One customer can have multiple payments and orders, each order is related to a payment and one payment can have multiple products.
 ### Client Services
 There are four client services: account service, inventory service, payment service and order service.
-Each of them has their own database (Currenlty <b>H2</b>, an in-memory database).
+Each of them has their own database (PostgreSQL).
+If you'll run the application locally, you must create clients' databases.
+You don't need to create tables.
+On the other hand, with Docker Compose, no action is needed at all.
 ### Spring Data
 If you look into any client service, you won't see a repository implementation.
 There are only interfaces.
 This is the work of Spring Data which has a bunch of utilities and makes CRUD operations a lot easier.
 Spring Data CRUD repositories don't need to be implemented.
 When you write your method with a specific format, it is automatically resolved.
 ### Communication and Service Discovery